bluedragonscales/bluedragonscales/README.md

 ## Kyla Karnoski

 Hello, I’m Kyla Karnoski and my programming education started with front-end web development at the University of Washington on 06/04/2019 (certificate currently in progress).
-My professional programming experience started with full-stack automation testing on 11/15/2021 with Revature (current profession).
+My professional programming experience started with full-stack automation testing on 11/15/2021 with Revature.
 After a time in automation testing and then full-stack application development, I plan to venture into cyber security.

 Discord = dragonScales #5829